Sara-Gavi/dragonball-finder/README.md

 - **Dragon Ball API** – Data source used: [https://web.dragonball-api.com/documentation](https://web.dragonball-api.com/documentation)
 - **Git (with branches)** – I use `dev` for development and `main` as the stable production branch.
 - **GitHub Pages** – Used to deploy the app statically from the `/docs` folder, generated with Vite.
+- **Documentation and resources** – I relied on the official documentation for React and Vite, development guides from Bluuweb, and ChatGPT to organize components and solve specific questions during development.

 ## 🚀 Deployment